apache/superset/contrib/docker/README.md

 It is also possible to run Superset in non-development mode: in the `docker-compose.yml` file remove the volumes needed for development and change the variable `SUPERSET_ENV` to `production`.

+### Alternate
+It is also possible to use the Dockerfile to build an image.
+This is useful for Kubernetes, ECS, etc where you will want to pull an image from a registry.
+See `docker-entrypoint.sh` for details on how the container can be set up in a production environment

 ## Resource Constraints

 If you are attempting to build on a Mac and it exits with 137 you need to increase your docker resources.